frances402/Weather/README.md

 User can input the name of a city.
 The application fetches the weather information for the given city from the Google search results page.
-The application displays the temperature and a weather icon representing the current weather conditions of the city.
+The application displays the temperature and its name of a city.

 # Dependencies: